ElegantEngineeringTech/laravel-invoices/README.md

 );
 ```

-### Discount as an amount
+### Discount as a Fixed Amount

-To add a discount represented as an amount, simply specify the `amount_off` property.
+To apply a discount as a fixed amount, set the `amount_off` property.

 ```php
 use \Elegantly\Invoices\Pdf\PdfInvoice;